Gusty winds fan California wildfires, force more evacuations

-Rising winds fanned the Northern California wildfires early Saturday, forcing hundreds more people to flee from their homes in the state's fabled wine country and destroying more buildings.
+Rising winds fanned the California wildfires again Saturday, forcing hundreds more people to flee from their homes in the state's fabled wine country and testing the efforts of crews who have spent days trying to corral the flames behind firebreaks.

-About 400 homes were evacuated ahead of the flames.
-The affected areas included the Oakmont retirement community near Santa Rosa that was evacuated earlier in the week, the state Department of Forestry and Fire Protection said.

-Flames also reached a sparsely populated part of Sonoma, a town of 11,000, where some structures burned down, CalFire spokesman Jonathan Cox said.
+Just a day after firefighters reported making significant progress, the winds kicked up several hours before dawn and pushed flames into the hills on the edge of Sonoma, a town of 11,000.
+About 400 homes were evacuated as the fires threated Sonoma and a portion of Santa Rosa that included a retirement community that evacuated earlier this week, authorities said.

+Dean Vincent Bordigioni, winemaker and proprietor at the Annadel Estate Winery awoke at 3 a.m. with flames erupting on the ridge above his property.
+"Things went to hell last night," he said.
+"They've got a good fight going on."

-The fires have left at least 35 people dead and 5,700 homes and businesses destroyed, making them the deadliest and most destructive series of blazes California has ever seen.
+Nearly a week after the blazes began, the fire zone had swollen to an area as long as 100 miles on a side.
+The flames have left at least 35 people dead and destroyed at least 5,700 homes and businesses, making them the deadliest and most destructive group of wildfires California has ever seen.

-Firefighters reported their first progress in containing the fires Friday, but officials expected the winds on Saturday to test whether those gains could last.
+On Saturday, an unknown number of additional structures burned down in a rural area, said Daniel Berlant, a spokesman for the California Department of Forestry and Fire Protection.

+Judy Guttridge, who was evacuating for the second time this week, said her daughter saw flames advancing over the side of a hill around the same time Bordigioni did and told the family to get out.

 Astonishing video released from the fire's hellish first night showed the courage of the deputies and firefighters working amid the flames.